Rulees/gitopsv2/README.md

 - .gitlab-ci.yml:            Pipiline to avoid manual actions: .. > dev_env > approve > prod_env > ..

 # Features:
-- Structure of folders has strict order: /infrastructure/{env}/{app}/{service}.
+- Structure of folders has strict order: /infrastructure/{env}/{app}/{service}/{subservice}.
 It lets to assign labels for resources(vm's..) based on their location.
-- These labels can! be used to create only special resource.
+- These labels can be used to create/destroy/deploy only specific resource.
-- These labels are! used to deploy any service only by assigning env_var 'SERVICE=<service>' .
-In ci/cd also ENV is required for security reason.

 # Stages:
 1)  check_secrets